-What brings order on Earth is gravity.
-Gravity is always at work.
+What brings order to Earth is gravity.
+For all matter on Earth, gravity is always at work.

 For example, gravity is 9.764 m/s2 in Peru and 9.834 m/s2 in the Arctic.
-This is because mass (like mountains) and the bulge at the equator amplifies it.
+This is because the mass (like mountains) and the bulge at the equator amplify it.

-This means that it is too weak to hold onto an atmosphere.
-The lack of an atmosphere means moon’s surface gets very hot (117°C) when facing the sun.
+This means that the moon is too weak to hold onto an atmosphere.
+The lack of an atmosphere means its surface gets very hot (117°C) when facing the sun.
 But it also gets cold (-153°C) when facing away from the sun.

-The sun has lesser effect than the moon.
+Despite the sun’s enormous size, it has less of an effect than the moon in influencing ocean tides.
 Even though the moon is smaller, the moon is closer.
-So this means that it’s pull is stronger than the sun.
+So this means that its pull is stronger than the sun.